Code-Institute-Submissions/Only-Hikers-MS1/README.md

 ## Responsive site

-Using <a href="http://ami.responsivedesign.is/">Am I Responsive</a>, I got the below image showing what the site looks like across all devices.
+Using the website <a href="http://ami.responsivedesign.is/">Am I Responsive</a>, I got the below image showing what the site looks like across all devices.

  ![Website Mockup](assets/uxd/mockup/am-i-responsive-mockup.PNG)
 ## User Experience